saxenalab-neuro/muSim/README.md

 9. Reboot your system to ensure changes are made

+10. To create a conda environment automatically use:

+    `conda env create --name nuSim --file=nuSim_env.yml`

+11. Activate the conda environment using:

+   `conda activate nuSim`

-10. If you are on linux (and may apply to Mac as well), there will likely be additional packages necessary.
+11. If you are on linux (and may apply to Mac as well), there will likely be additional packages necessary.
 Here is a list of possible packages:

     * patchelf
     * python3-dev